 You’ll be happy to hear that cranberry cotoneaster care is easy if you site them appropriately.
 Situate cranberry cotoneaster plants in full sun if possible, although they will also grow in partial shade.

 As far as soil, you’ll have an easier time with cranberry cotoneaster care if you plant the shrubs in moist, well-drained soil.
 On the other hand, these are tough shrubs that can tolerate poor soils and urban pollution as well.

-The most important part of cranberry cotoneaster care occurs immediately after transplant.
-When you first start growing cranberry cotoneaster, you’ll need to irrigate the plants well to help them develop a strong root system.
-As they mature, they become more drought resistant.
+The most important part of cranberry cotoneaster care occurs immediately after transplanting.
+When you first start growing cranberry cotoneaster, you’ll need to irrigate the plants well to help them develop a strong, root system.
+As they mature, they become more drought-resistant.